 The Company is party to a \$50.0 million secured revolving funding facility with City National Bank (the "CNB Facility").
 The Company is permitted to borrow funds under the CNB Facility to finance investments and for other working capital and general corporate needs.
-The initial maturity date of the CNB Facility is March 11, 2020.
+In March 2020, the Company exercised a 12-month extension option on the CNB Facility to extend the initial maturity date to March 10, 2021.
 In June 2019, the Company amended the CNB Facility to, among other things, (1) add an accordion feature that provides for, subject to approval by City National Bank in its sole discretion, an increase in the commitment amount from \$50.0 million to \$75.0 million for up to a period of 120 days once per calendar year, (2) add two additional 12-month extensions, each of which may be exercised at the Company's option, subject to the satisfaction of certain conditions, including payment of an extension fee, which, if both were exercised, would extend the maturity date of the CNB Facility to March 10, 2022 and (3) decrease the interest rate on advances to a per annum rate equal to the sum of, at the Company's option, either (a) LIBOR for a one, two, three, six or, if available to all lenders, 12-month interest period plus 2.65% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50%, or one-month LIBOR plus 1.00%) plus 1.00%; provided that in no event shall the interest rate be less than 2.65%.
-Previously, the interest rate on advances was a per annum rate equal to the sum of, at the Company's option, interest period plus 3.00% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50% or (b) a base rate (which is the highest to all lenders, 12-month interest period plus 3.00% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 3.00% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 3.00% or (b) a base rate (which is the highest of a prime rate, the federal funds ra rate of 0.375% per annum.
-For the years ended December 31, 2019, 2018 and 2017, the Company incurred a non-utilization fee of \$136 thousand, \$166 thousand and \$184 thousand, respectively.
-The non-utilization fee is included within interest expense in the Company's consolidated statements of operations.
+Previously the interest period plus 3.00% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50%, or one-month LIBOR plus 1.00%) plus 1.25%.
+Unless at least 75% of the CNB Facility is used on average, unused commitments under the CNB Facility accrue non-utilization fees at the rate of 0.375% per annum.
+For the years ended December 31, 2020, 2019 and 2018, the Company incurred a non-utilization fee of \$38 thousand, \$136 thousand and \$166 thousand, respectively.
+The non-utilization fee is included within interest expense in the Company's consolidated statemen